DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/label/label.md

 ---
 ---
 ##### shortDescription
-Specifies options for the form item label.
+Specifies properties for the form item label.

 ---
 #####See Also#####